-Also, as of hint, Google is going to update the impact over ranking in March 2020.
-According to the upcoming update, the link structure will remain the same.
-But these links may be used for crawling and indexing purpose in certain cases.
-As well as, they may be impacted over ranking in the future.
+Also, according to the hint, Google is going to update the impact over ranking in March 2020.
+According to the upcoming update, the link structure will remain the same but these links may be used for crawling and indexing purposes in certain cases.
+Besides, they may be impacted over ranking in the future.

 Do you need to update your links structure?
 If yes, then which attribute should you use?

-There is no need to make this change for most of the sites.
-It depends upon you if you want to.
+There is no need to make this change for most of the sites and it depends upon you if you want to.
 But in certain cases, publishers should implement the changes.
 Firstly, sites that want Google to understand the nature of sites better.
-For example sites like Forbes can implement this update, which also will be beneficial for users.
-In other case, sites that want to control crawl using Nofollow.
-These websites can make the change because in future Nofollow links will also offer hint in crawling and indexing.
+For example, sites like Forbes can implement this update, which also will be beneficial for users.
+In other cases, sites that want to control crawl using Nofollow can do the same.
+These websites can make the change because in future Nofollow links will also offer hints in crawling and indexing.

-If you are updating your website this change and confused with link attributes, which one to choose.
-So here is the Google Guidelines to Qualify your Outbound links to Google.
+If you are updating your website with this feature but confused with link attributes as to which one to choose, here are the Google guidelines to Qualify your Outbound links to Google.